 It is a vasculitis disorder that affects different body organs.
 It frequently involves the skin, kidney and central nervous system in addition to the lungs.
-Any age can be affected with the disease, especially patients with bronchial asthma.
+Any age can be affected by the disease, especially patients with bronchial asthma.

-Patient with Chrug-Strauss typically presents with pulmonary infiltrates, chronic bronchial asthma, vasculitis, and eosinophilia.
+A patient with Chrug-Strauss typically presents with pulmonary infiltrates, chronic bronchial asthma, vasculitis, and eosinophilia.
 The disease is progressive, but it responds well to glucocorticoids which may regress the progression of the disease.

-Disorders with known cause
+Disorders with known causes

 Allergic bronchopulmonary mycosis

 - Allergic bronchopulmonary mycosis should be suspected if a patient with eosinophilic pneumonia has bronchial asthma and wheal-and-flare skin reaction due to Aspergillus or other fungal antigens.
 A. fumigatus is the most common cause.

 - This disease should be distinguished from Churg-Strauss Syndrome, which is also associated with bronchial asthma.

 - Different parasitic infestations can result in pulmonary eosinophilia, such as Ascaris spp., Ancyclostoma spp., Toxocara spp., and Strongyloides stercoralis.

 - Suspect parasitic-induced eosinophilia in patients with a recent travel history.